priyankaguptaa/TrafficSignal/README.md

 # TrafficSignal
- Stochastic Monte CarloSimulation for Optimization of Traffic Lights
+ Stochastic Monte Carlo Simulation for Optimization of Traffic Lights